kevin-biot/rtgf/docs/RTGF_INTEGRATION_GUIDE.md

 ```

 **Authentication:**
 You may choose one of: mutual TLS (client certificate) or OAuth2 Client Credentials.
 Tokens should map to a specific producer (e.g., `aud:rtgf-ingest`, `sub:caas`).

-**Batching:**
+Include `Authorization: Bearer <token>` in OAuth scenarios.

+**Batching & idempotency:**
 Maximum 20 artifacts per request.
 If offline, queue artifacts and post within 15 minutes of reconnecting.
+Clients MAY send an `Idempotency-Key` header; RTGF MUST deduplicate identical key+body pairs for 24 hours.

+**Rate limits:**
+Expect `429 Too Many Requests` when back-pressure is active.
+Respect the `Retry-After` header (seconds) before retrying and apply exponential backoff/circuit-breaking on repeated 429/5xx responses.

 ### Result Codes